urilivshits/pageinference/.user/context.md

 - **[Bug ID/Description]** Resolved [issue description] affecting [component/feature]
 -->

+- **[System Prompt Enhancement]** Updated GENERIC_SYSTEM_PROMPT to be model-agnostic instead of Claude-specific to support various AI models in background.js
+- **[Chat History Fix]** Fixed "currentHistory.push is not a function" error by correctly retrieving and passing the chat history array to saveChatSession in the non-scraping mode in popup.js
 - **[UI Border Fix]** Fixed input-buttons border visibility in dark mode by explicitly applying border and box-shadow styles to ensure consistent appearance across themes in styles.css
 - **[Tooltip Alignment]** Corrected button tooltip positioning to properly center labels below buttons by adding text-align, width:max-content, and position:relative properties in styles.css
 - **[Dark Mode Border Enhancement]** Improved border visibility in dark mode by using input-border color and stronger box-shadow for better contrast in styles.css